 5. Make sure your mobile phone can cope

 Mobile phones have been a useful tool for travellers for many years but now they are more vital than ever.
 Not only will you need your phone to prebook restaurants and attractions, but most of the tickets and entry passes are now digital, so you will need your phone to get in.
 Many countries also request to see some form of Covid Passport before allowing you entry to their premises, your phone will come in handy for this as you can download the NHS COVID Pass for travel.

 Make sure your phone is up to the task – check your roaming charges to ensure you won’t rack up huge bills and invest in a portable phone charger so you can charge your phone on the go.

 6. Get travel insurance

 Things are still up in the air and subject to change at the last minute.
-Countries can be moved from the Green to the Amber list more or less overnight and this can cause havoc with your travel plans.
+Restrictions can change more or less overnight if infection rates rise and this can cause havoc with your travel plans.
 Take out a good travel insurance policy so you are covered if your plans have to change last minute and should you need medical attention when abroad.

 7. Make sure you are familiar with words like facemask, vaccine, test centre